-- 1 11.5 oz package semi sweet chocolate chips
+- 1 11.5 oz package of semi-sweet chocolate chips

 - 1 cup miniature marshmallows